 Bruce Davidson BMus, ATCL

 Bruce Davidson graduated from the Queensland Conservatorium in 1983 with a BMus, majoring in violin after studying for four years with Gretchen Schieblich, sister of Frank Schieblich.
 At the Conservatorium he was an active member of the Conservatorium Orchestra, Chamber Orchestra and Big Band.
 He was also trained through the Queensland Youth Orchestra and considers himself influenced by the style of John Curro of the Queensland Youth Orchestra.
 Bruce began at the GCYO as Deputy Conductor in 1984.
+Bruce is the Music Director and also conducts String Orchestra and Junior Symphony.

 Nick commenced study on the violin at age 6-years under the tutelage of Stephen Chin.
 After being accept into the Queensland Conservatorium, Nick decided to explore other educational avenues and commenced study of Political Science and International Relations at the University of Queensland.
 In 2006 Nick moved to the Gold Coast and returned to his true passion, accepting the offer to develop a Strings Program for St. Kevin’s Catholic Primary School.
 Nick has extensive orchestral and chamber music experience, being a former member of QYS and a regular performer with several orchestras and chamber ensembles in Brisbane.
 In 2009, Nick took up a position teaching violin and viola at The Southport School and began his engagement with the GCYO as tutor for violin and viola.
+Nick conducts Junior Symphony.

 Patrick Emery BMus, Grad DipEd, AMusA